image courtesy potterybarn.com

-Don't they look as if they'd been gracing a garden for years, building up a wonderful patina?
-These were dotted throughout the store, holding everything from moss balls to topiaries to silk sunflowers.
+Recently I spent a leisurely time just walking through Pottery Barn, admiring all the accessories.
+Of the many things that caught my eye, I especially liked the beautiful terra cotta pots.
+They were brand new, but they looked as if they'd been gracing a garden for years, building up a wonderful patina.
+These were dotted throughout the store, holding everything from moss balls to topiaries to silk flowers.

 Inspired by Pottery Barn, I figured out a way to make my own "aged" pots.